 Attention: The user can not use the integration with ACCOUNTADMIN or SYSADMIN role.
 Make sure to use credentials of non-admin individual accounts.

-Once successfully connecting the snowflake account you will be able to look at the databases tables and schemas that you have permissions for.
+Once you’ve successfully connected the Snowflake account you will be able to look at the databases tables and schemas that you have permissions for.
 After logging into the account you can create records, export records to CSV, and import records from CSV.

 The platform has some limitations too including: